How do we follow Jesus from fear to love?

 For more on what it means to embrace Humble Peacemaking, you can listen to this sermon from our vision series.

-Loving Service
+Loving Purpose

 What good is it, my brothers and sisters, if someone claims to have faith but does not have works?
 Can such faith save him?